 5. THE MONKEY WRENCH GANG BY EDWARD ABBEY

 It may be a novel about protests, vandalism, and civil disobedience, but Edward Abbey paints a beautiful portrait of the desert and life in the American Southwest.
-Even if you’re not one who goes in for camping outdoors, especially in a place known for its reptilian life, you might find yourself reconsidering your stance when you read this book.
+Even if you’re not one who goes camping outdoors, especially in a place known for its reptilian life, you might find yourself reconsidering your stance when you read this book.

-Abbey’s descriptions of desert life make it seem like a beautiful, vibrant place filled with amazing sights and colors, not just a sun-bleached, desolate land devoid of life that we often see in movies and on TV.
+Abbey’s descriptions of desert life make it seem like a beautiful, vibrant place filled with amazing sights and colours, not just a sun-bleached, desolate land devoid of life that we often see in movies and on TV.

 6. EAT, PRAY, LOVE BY ELIZABETH GILBERT